 Once you get to Alicante station you will need to catch the bus to the airport.
 The bus stop is located just outside the station, on your right from the main exit.
 The C-6 airport bus service runs every 20 minutes and cost €3.85 one way.
 I would recommend paying the exact amount as they do not give out any change for more than €10 or take card payments.

 The bus takes around 20 minutes to get to the airport without traffic.
 The bus then would stop on the 2nd floor at Departures ‘Salidas’, and this will be the same stop to catch it from if you plan to use the same route for your return.

 Apart from having to get up super early in the morning our journey from Valencia to Alicante by train went very smoothly.
-There were enough seating area on the train, and during that time of the morning it was very quiet.
-The train itself is comfortable enough with reclining seats, vertical and over head luggage racks, arm rest, bin, table and power points.
+There was enough seating area on the train, and during that time of the morning, it was very quiet.
+The train itself is comfortable enough with reclining seats, vertical and overhead luggage racks, armrest, bin, table and power points.

 My first experience of train travel in Spain is a positive one.
 Their services seem to run efficiently the fares are also not too expensive.
-This opens up a whole new possibly of using the train to explore the rest of Spain.
-If the medium distance service and punctuality is anything to go by I can’t wait to try what the long distance trains have to offer.
+This opens up whole new possibilities of using the train to explore the rest of Spain.
+If the medium distance service and punctuality is anything to go by I can’t wait to try what the long-distance trains have to offer.

 Have you caught the medium or long-distance trains in Spain?
 How did you find the journey?
 I would love to know!
 Let me know on the comments below!